Sam Shepard, dead at age 73, was a new kind of artist

 "I was writing basically for actors," Shepard told The Associated Press in a 2011 interview.
 "And actors immediately seemed to have a handle on it, on the rhythm of it, the sound of it, the characters.
 I started to understand there was this possibility of conversation between actors and that's how it all started."

 "I always felt like playwriting was the thread through all of it," Shepard said in 2011.
 "Theater really when you think about it contains everything.
 It can contain film.
 Film can't contain theater.
 Music.
 Dance.
 Painting.
 Acting.
-It's the whole deal."
+It's the whole deal.
+And it's the most ancient.
+It goes back to the Druids.
+It was way pre-Christ.
+It's the form that I feel most at home in, because of that, because of its ability to usurp everything."

+Matthew McConaughey, who co-starred with "Mud" with Shepard, learned of his death Monday at the premiere of "The Dark Tower."

+"I always said that I thought and I always tell (director) Jeff Nichols this.
+I said, 'Look ... the whole trailer for 'Mud' could be Sam Shepherd sitting in that green chair telling the boy about who Mud is.'
+It would about a two-and-a-half minute trailer, but really badass," McConaughey said.

 His connection to music was enduring.
 He joined Bob Dylan on the 1975 Rolling Thunder Revue tour and with Dylan wrote "Brownsville Girl," a very tall tale filled with cowboy images and including at least one line you might expect to hear in a Shepard play, "Strange how people who suffer together have stronger connections than people who are most content."
 Shepard and Patti Smith were lifetime friends.
 "We're just the same," Smith once said.
 "When Sam and I are together, it's like no particular time."

-While making the 1982 Frances Farmer biopic "Frances," he met Jessica Lange and the two remained together for nearly 30 years.
+While making the 1982 Frances Farmer biopic "Frances," Shepard met Jessica Lange and the two remained together for nearly 30 years.
 They had two children, Hannah Jane and Samuel Walker and a relationship of extraordinary intensity before separating in 2009.
 Lange once said of Shepard: "No man I've ever met compares to Sam in terms of maleness."

-In Shepard's 1982 book "Motel Chronicles," he said that he felt like he never had a home.
-That feeling, he later, acknowledged, always remained.

-"I basically live out of my truck," Shepard said in 2011.
-"I feel more at home in my truck than just about anywhere, which is a sad thing to say.
-But it's true."
+Shepard was married from 1969 to 1984 to actress O-Lan Jones, with whom he had son Jesse Mojo Shepard.

+Besides his stage work, Shepard wrote poems, short stories and a full-length work of fiction, "The One Inside," which came out earlier this year.
+"The One Inside" is a highly personal narrative about a man looking back on his life and taking in what has been lost, including control over his own body as the symptoms of ALS advance.

+"Something in the body refuses to get up.
+Something in the lower back.
+He stares at the walls," Shepard writes.
+"The appendages don't seem connected to the motor — whatever that is — driving this thing.
+They won't take direction — won't be dictated to — the arms, legs, feet, hands.
+Nothing moves.
+Nothing even wants to."

-Associated Press Entertainment Writer Mark Kennedy and Film Writer Jake Coyle contributed to this report.
+Associated Press Writer John Carucci, Entertainment Writer Mark Kennedy and Film Writer Jake Coyle contributed to this report.